On the Quantum Theory of Molecules: Rigour, Idealization, and Uncertainty: Idealized Quantum Models of Molecules

-The idealized model involves strictly false assumptions regarding the range of validity of \emph{Heavy}, but does not involve any assertions inconsistent with quantum theory.
-By contrast, consider the following idealizing assumption: \begin{quote} \emph{Clamped}: molecular nuclei have fixed definite positions and zero kinetic energy. \end{quote} An idealized model of which \emph{Clamped} is literately true would be one in which `clamped' molecular nuclei have classical positions and momenta (namely zero), in conflict with the Heisenberg uncertainty principle.

-In such a model it would be plausible to argue that a classical modelling procedure is required to apply the approximations involved.
-However, no evidence provided by the authors mentioned above that such an idealizing assumption is part of \textbf{BO} in either its original or modern form.
-Nor is the use of the \textit{family} of clamped Hamiltonians equivalent to \textit{Clamped}, which effectively selects one member of the family.
-As established in detail below, the modern form of \textbf{BO} makes explicit use of \emph{Heavy} precisely as explained above.
-This is a much logically weaker assumption than \textit{Clamped} and consistent with the nucleus being a fully quantum particle.
+The idealized model includes a false assumption regarding the range of validity of \emph{Heavy}, but does not involve any assertions inconsistent with quantum theory.
+By contrast, consider an alternative idealizing assumption of the form: \begin{quote} \emph{Clamped}: molecular nuclei have fixed definite positions and zero kinetic energy.\footnote{E.g., the `clamped nuclei approximation' of \cite[pp.41-3]{gonzalez:2019}.} \end{quote} An idealized model of which \emph{Clamped} is true would be one in which molecular nuclei have classical positions and momenta (namely zero), in conflict with the Heisenberg uncertainty principle, as claimed in the quoted passages.
+In such a model it would be plausible to argue that a classical modelling procedure is required to apply the approximations involved (even if it is only one half of an `outrageous' classical-quantum combination ultimately delivering a fully quantum solution).
+However, the authors mentioned above do not show that such an idealization is part of the form of \textbf{BO} which we discuss below (or indeed its original form).
+Nor does use of the \textit{family} of clamped Hamiltonians assume \textit{Clamped}, which effectively selects \textit{one} of them.
+Moreover, \textit{Heavy} is a much weaker assumption than \textit{Clamped} and consistent with the nucleus being fully quantum.
+Indeed, (a precisification of) \emph{Heavy} justifies the separation ansatz and adiabatic approximation, and hence justifies \textbf{BO}, in quantum theoretic terms.
+This demonstration involves neither of the stronger (arguably false) assumptions of a mass limit or \textit{Clamped}.
+All these things are shown in \S\ref{textbook}-\ref{sec:derivations}, the core of our argument concerning \textbf{BO}.

-Our argument regarding idealizations and \textbf{BO} is as follows:
+To summarize, our argument regarding idealizations and \textbf{BO} is as follows: